SunilPrasad/system-design-notes-and-code/UserPresence/readme.md

 -----

 **Next Steps:**
-Once you have this running, the next challenge is **Fan-Out**.
+The next challenge is **Fan-Out**.
 When Justin Bieber goes offline, how do you notify 100 million followers without crashing the server?
 (Hint: You don't notify everyone).
 We will cover that in our next post on **"Scalable Group Chat Architecture."**